Theatre Royal Haymarket

 Access for wheelchair users is via the side doors on the Haymarket, with one wheelchair space available at the back of the auditorium in the Stalls section.
 Transfer seating is also available to any aisle seat in the Stalls.
 There is an adapted toilet with level access at the back of the Stalls, and whilst the bar is inaccessible to wheelchair users it is possible for drinks to be brought to disabled guests within the auditorium.

 In the 19th century the Theatre Royal Haymarket saw many productions pass across its stage, including several Gilbert and Sullivan operas, the premiere of Oscar Wilde’s comedy A Woman of No Importance and J. M. Barrie’s The Little Minister.
 During this time the traditional pit section of the theatre was abolished in favour of stalls seating, causing a small scale riot amongst the audience!
 The 20th century saw the staging of a host of plays, including classical works by Congreve, Webster and Shakespeare as well as new works by John Gielgud and Ben Elton.
 Significant productions in recent years have included a stage adaptation of the film When Harry Met Sally, Victoria Wood’s Acorn Antiques - The Musical, and an acclaimed version of Beckett’s Waiting for Godot with Ian McKellen and Patrick Stewart.
-The current production is the National Theatre’s One Man, Two Guvnors.
+The theatre was home to the National Theatre’s hit comedy One Man, Two Guvnors from 2011-2014.